I'll keep buying Ralph Lauren and driving my beat-up car. Thank you.

-For the background/technical oriented
+For the detail oriented

 As someone entrusted with your wedding, I believe in being an active, fully-trained professional, which is why I'm currently a candidate in the Professional Photographers of America Certified Professional Photographer program.